-To know the reason for hunting is the most important point and the reason will be based on the business which in turn is based on a company-oriented context.
+Knowing the reason for hunting is the most important point, and the reason will be based on the business, which is based on a company-oriented context.
 Meaningful, simple and high-level questions are the starting point for the strategy of the company’s cybersecurity.
-This allows the real situations to be focused on by the threat hunter which results in an efficient threat hunting program.
+This allows the real situations to be focused on by the threat hunter, which results in an efficient threat hunting program.

 Step #3: Hunt

-In this hunting, no matter how many times the data is crunched, and the results are interpreted for long hours, the hypothesis may not be confirmed.
-The threat hunter must have great technical expertise in the area of information security, forensic science, and analysis of intelligence.
+In this hunting, no matter how many times the data is crunched and the results are interpreted for long hours, the hypothesis may not be confirmed.
+The threat hunter must have great technical expertise in information security, forensic science, and intelligence analysis.
 The threat hunter must also have a lot of patience.

 Step #4: Identification of threats

-At some point, the hypothesis will be considered as valid and the identification of threats will happen.
-Once the threat is identified, it is important to understand the effect of threat on the company.
+At some point, the hypothesis will be considered as valid, and the identification of threats will happen.
+Once the threat is identified, it is important to understand the effect of the threat on the company.
 Is it a security incident that is ongoing and is critical?
 Is it a cyberattack that is just beginning?
 Is it a false alarm by any chance?
-Before laying out the best course of action, all these questions must be answered by the threat hunter.
+Before laying out the best course of action, the threat hunter must answer all these questions.

 Step #5: Response

-The next step is to create a response once the threat is confirmed and the extent of the consequences of the threat is known.
-The current attack must be stopped, the eventual malware files must be removed, the altered or deleted files must be restored to their original state.
-But it is also important to understand the cause of the threat in order to improve security and to prevent attacks of a similar manner in the future.
+The next step is to create a response once the threat is confirmed and the extent of the threat’s consequences.
+The current attack must be stopped; the eventual malware files must be removed, the altered or deleted files must be restored to their original state.
+But it is also important to understand the cause of the threat to improve security and prevent attacks of a similar manner in the future.
 All necessary steps must be taken to ensure that attacks in a similar manner are not likely to happen again.